UPDATED JANUARY 14, 2021

 - Please offer flexible office hours, in an appropriate format and mode, to maximize your students’ access to one-on-one interactions.

 - We strongly encourage assigned seating to support contact tracing efforts.
 Building managers will designate which seats are to be occupied.

-- All classrooms have been equipped to capture classroom instruction with cameras and microphones.
+- All classrooms have been equipped to capture instruction from the podium with webcams and microphones.

 - Use a wireless microphone if using a face shield, especially in a large classroom.
 Request a microphone.

 - Plastic face shields will be available to faculty members to use while lecturing in classrooms.
+Face shields are not recommended as a substitute for a cloth face covering and should be used together with your mask.
 Disinfect your face shield after each use.

 - Keep the doors open for smaller classrooms.

 - Plan to accept ALL papers, projects, tests, homework, and other assignments only in electronic format unless the assignment is a physical artifact.

 - Use Canvas to post the syllabus, grades, and communications.

 - Use Georgia Tech-approved platforms.
 (These offer privacy, support, and access.)